J Bennett Fitts

 "the space of light and aura has been created so that the light reflects onto the surface of the chairs,

-revealing the various textures in which they are made, existing in the different white materials,
+revealing the various textures in which they are made, existing in the different white materials, such as plastics and unique fabrics"

 Quote taken from: http://www.designboom.com/weblog/cat/8/view/14160/tokujin-yoshioka-twilight-moon-and-memory-chairs-for-moroso.html